Laura-Novich-OBW/Tool-Chest/Publishing-tools/Hugo.md

 ### Disadvantages
 - **Steeper Learning Curve for Advanced Customization**: While it's easy to get started, advanced customization may require a deeper understanding of Go templates.
-- **Limited Dynamic Content:** As a static site generator, Hugo is less suited for websites that require real-time dynamic content.
+- **Limited Dynamic Content**: As a static site generator, Hugo is less suited for websites that require real-time dynamic content.